solenya-group/solenya/README.md

 Components help you factor your app into reusable parts, or parts with separate concerns.
 An app has a reference to your root component.

 Components are designed to be serializable.
-By default, your component tree is serialized on each update.
+When autosave or time travel is on, your component tree is serialized on each update.
 This provides a unified approach to time travel debugging, hot module reloading, transactions, and undo/redo.
 Serialization is covered in more detail in the serialization section.

 ![pickle flow diagram](pickle-flow-diagram.png "Pickle Flow Diagram")

 This flow diagram represents updating a GrandChild2 component.
+In this case, we have a very simple application, where the view tree mirrors the component tree.
+As an application gets larger, the view tree will typically only represent a subset of the component tree.
+For example, in an application with wizard steps, the component tree would probably have *every* wizard step, while the view tree would only have the *current* wizard step.

 # Composition